-The above citations contain several, fundamental revelations about autopoiesis and systems sciences in general:
+The above citation contains a number of fundamental revelations about autopoiesis and systems sciences in general:

-- The observer is an autopoietic (living) dynamical system with the capability to explain (model) phenomena observed in its praxis of living (in the domain of operational coherences of the praxis of living);
+- The observer is an autopoietic dynamical (living) system with the capability to explain (model) phenomena observed during its praxis of living (in the domain of operational coherences of its praxis of living);

-- The praxis of living of the observers spans through two adjacent but non-intersecting phenomenal domains:
+- The praxis of living of an observer stretches through two adjacent but non-intersecting phenomenal domains:

-- the domain of interactions in the environment as a simple unity (behavior in the domain of operational coherences).
+- the (external) domain of interactions of the observer in its environment as a simple unity or whole (behavior in the domain of operational coherences).